scholarslab/mani-pedi/pages/about.md

 The 2020-2021 Praxis Fellows are Grace Alvino, Emma Dove, Elise Foote, Crystal Luo, Savanna Morrison, and Aaron Thompson.

-**Grace Alvino** helped write and edit [Project Title’s] story and drew many of the illustrations you see on this site.
+**Grace Alvino** helped write and edit {{ site.title }}'s story and drew many of the illustrations you see on this site.
 She is a Ph.D. student in the English department.

 **Emma Dove** helped develop the website and worked on making the project’s story in [Twine](https://twinery.org/).
 She is a Ph.D. student in the joint program in Art & Architectural History.